Man of humble beginnings, Ram Nath Kovind rose from the ranks

-A man of humble origin and a low-profile leader, Ram Nath Kovind was on Thursday elected the 14th President of India and will be the second Dalit to occupy the top constitutional post.
+A man of humble origin and a low-profile leader, Ram Nath Kovind will on Tuesday take oath as the 14th President of India and will be the second Dalit to occupy the top constitutional post.

 Born in Paraunkh village in Kanpur rural of Uttar Pradesh two years before Independence, Kovind, who turns 72 in October, hails from the Koli (Weaver) community.